 Freedom of Information Act

-The Virginia Freedom of Information Act (FOIA), located § 2.2-3700 et. seq. of the Code of Virginia, guarantees citizens of the commonwealth access to public records held by public bodies, public officials and public employees.
+The Virginia Freedom of Information Act (FOIA), set out in § 2.2-3700 et. seq. of the Code of Virginia, guarantees citizens of the Commonwealth and representatives of the media access to public records held by public bodies, public officials and public employees.

-The policy of FOIA states that the purpose of FOIA is to promote an increased awareness by all persons of governmental activities.
+The policy of FOIA states that the purpose of FOIA is to promote an increased awareness by all persons of governmental activities and afford every opportunity to citizens to witness the operations of the government.

 In furthering this policy, FOIA requires that the law be interpreted liberally, in favor of access, and that any exemption allowing public records to be withheld must be interpreted narrowly.